bitrusemmanuel101-rgb/Payment_Fraud_Exposure_Analysis/README.md

 ```

-*Pie Chart Showing Fraud Rate by Devioce Types*
 - Mobile → 32.6% fraud
 - Tablet → 32.2% fraud
 - Laptop → 31.7% fraud

-Accross all devices, fraudulent activities seem to be on a high scale.
+Across all devices, fraudulent activities seem to be on a high scale.
 The range being around 30% allthrough shows that it is not a question of which device is more fraud prone.

 This also cancels out the device types as the culprit to fraudulent activities. since they isn't any vertical scale.